-I attended an online-marketing conference in 2004 in Washington DC.
-I ran into this dude, Tellman Knudson, and we started to chat.
-I was sitting on a goldmine that was invisible for me... except that as a chair, a goldmine is not comfortable.
+Back in 2004, I attended an online-marketing conference in Washington DC.
+I ran into this awkward dude, Tellman Knudson, and we started to chat.
+He said that I was sitting on a goldmine.
+That was invisible to me...

-I remember watching what he did on his computer to show me... but it was all the work of a magician: I didn't see what he did with his hand...
+I remember watching what he did on his computer to show me... but it was all the work of a magician: I didn't see what he did with his hands...
 It was also useless to me.

 OK... so what am I talking about?

 I have always dreamed of teaching... teaching those who can use what I teach.
 Who will use what I teach.